I had a Kimjang Summer

 I know she wouldn’t, anyway.
 That would ruin the fun.
 We sit around the table, legs exhausted.
 We sip, we eat.
 When the brining timer goes off, we get back to work.

 This feeling is how I’ll sum up my summer.
-My family drove eight hours to attend a wedding.
-We met friends at the local water park, sometimes watching each others’ kids, sometimes meeting up so the parents could chat too.
-For several weeks, we hosted guests who were in-between housing situations.
-The list could go on.
-And on.
-But I’ll spare you.
+My family drove eight hours to attend a wedding, scrambled together a feast with friends in their Airbnb, and then drove eight hours back.
+We met up at the local water park, sometimes watching each others’ kids, sometimes meeting up so the parents could chat too.
+For several weeks, we hosted guests who were in-between housing situations, getting to know their daily rhythms and hoping they found our particular brand of chaos welcoming.

 We leave our fresh kimchi on our kitchen counters overnight to ferment.
 The next step?